 If you also want the ability to watch Ultra HD Blu-ray discs without having to buy a separate Blu-ray disc player, the disc version of the PS5 has you covered.
 I have a huge collection of Blu-rays and DVDs; this, plus my obsession with getting physical copies of games, is why I’m going to buy the disc version of the PS5.

-Plus, if you don’t have the best internet connection, you might consider getting the Standard PS5.
+Plus, if you don’t have the best internet connection, that’s another good reason to consider getting the Standard PS5.
 After all, downloading beefy games might be horribly long if you have a shoddy connection.

 Should I buy the PS5 Digital Edition?

 You should probably buy the PS5 Digital Edition if you know you’re going to solely buy digital copies of games.
-It’s probably going to be the cheaper of the two consoles by about $50-100, so if you plan on only buying digital copies of your games, why not go with the cheaper option?
+It’s the cheaper of the two consoles, so if you plan on only buying digital copies of your games, why not go with the cheaper option?

 If you own a PS4 and you bought digital copies of games on that console, Sony has confirmed that you will be able to transfer those digital copies to the PS5 Digital Edition.

 Depending on how much you game, or rather how many games you download, you might fill up that 825GB SSD in no time.
-You’ll need to add an extra SSD that’s been certified by Sony.
-I’m not sure what the pricing would look like on this, but the extra storage could put the total price of this console at or above the Standard version.
+To add more internal storage for PS5 games, you’ll need to add an extra SSD that’s been certified by Sony.
+Since Sony hasn’t announced what SSD this will be yet, I’m not sure what the pricing would look like on this, but the extra storage could put the total price of this console at or above the Standard version.
 That is, of course, if you end up needing the extra storage.

 If you have great internet speeds and you only purchase digital games, the PS5 Digital Edition is a great option for you.
 Plus, you’ll have the bonus of a more symmetrical and pleasing design to show off.